itoalberti/TutorialMedium/README.md

+This sentence was included in order to test the ability of Jenkins to check new versions of the code files.

 In this blog, we are going to deploy a Java Web app using Maven on a remote Tomcat Server built on an EC2 Instance through the use of Jenkins.

 Agenda: